united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/grafana-plugins/factoryinput-panel.md

 ---

 {{% notice warning %}}
-This microservice is still in development and is not considered stable for production use
+This plugin is still in development and is not considered stable for production use
 {{% /notice %}}